Chiring We: Climbing history

-On 10 June 1979 'The Mountaineers', A club from Bombay Climbed Chiring We, led by Harish Kapadia.
-The summiters are Zerksis S. Boga, Lakhpa Tsering, Nayankumar Katira and Kami Tsering.
+On 10 June 1979 'The Mountaineers', a club from Bombay climbed Chiring We, led by Harish Kapadia.
+The summiters were Zerksis S. Boga, Lakhpa Tsering, Nayankumar Katira and Kami Tsering.
 The route taken from Camp 3 to the col between Chiring We and Bamba Dhura.
 Then on north face to the west ridge, followed to the top.
-For the final assault About 1500 ft of rope was fixed.
+For the final assault about 1500 ft of rope was fixed.
 This was the last highest unclimbed peak in Kumaon.
-The team comprising Zerksis Boga (Deputy Leader) and Nayankumar Katira as the lead team.
-Vijay Kothari and Chandrasinh Danthi, Kanu PomaL, Dr Rodhan Shroff and Dr Vasant Desai, Kali Bordiwala and Rajendra Desai and three sherpas Chewang Tashi, Kami Tsering and Lakhpa Tsering.
+The team comprised Zerksis Boga (Deputy Leader) and Nayankumar Katira as team leader with Vijay Kothari, Chandrasinh Danthi, Kanu PomaL, Dr Rodhan Shroff, Dr Vasant Desai, Kali Bordiwala, Rajendra Desai and three sherpas Chewang Tashi, Kami Tsering and Lakhpa Tsering.

 Neighboring and subsidiary peaks

 Neighboring or subsidiary peaks of Chiring We: